On this page...Tenter-banks|Place names|Historical vistas|Travellers|'On tenterhooks'|.

 Left - A tenter-bank near Roads Mill (fullers), Wardle.
 On the right is the 1850s 6-inch OS map showing the mill and associated tenter-fields.
 The red 'T' shows the approximate location of the photo, looking west.

 There is a rationale for having tenter-banks on notable hill slopes: to provide level platforms around contours.
 What is the point of elevating the tenters a little distance in a level field?
 Rather like the use of props to elevate household washing into the breeze, even slight elevations can have benefits in increased wind-speed, particularly over rough ground like moorland.
 Very close to the uneven, vegetation-laden surface, the wind speed is very low.
 Another explanation could be the erosion in wet soft ground near upland mills from the foot-fall of tuckers in mounting and dismounting the cloth fom the tenters over many years.
-The bank would be the original ground level, above the eroded wet paths eithe side of the racks that would promote rushes in later years.
+The bank would be the original ground level, above the eroded wet paths either side of the racks that would promote rushes in later years.

 Place names